xeveryr14x/alt-movies-soundtrack-narrative/README.md

 # Soundtracks as Emotional Arcs
 By mapping each track to valence, energy, danceability, and tempo (inferred from genres), and preserving the track order from the film, we created a quantitative emotional arc for each movie.
 These arcs visualize how a film moves through moods like tension, euphoria, melancholy, or chaos, often mirroring plot developments or character evolution.

-*In punk and indie cinema, where storylines can be loose or nonlinear, the soundtrack often carries the emotional structure.
+*In alternative and indie cinema, where storylines can be loose or nonlinear, the soundtrack often carries the emotional structure.
 This project treats that as a signal.*

 ## Credits
 Project by Yiran Ren (xeveryr14x@github)